 During 1993, Section 162(m) was added to the Internal Revenue Code (the "Code") that generally limits amounts that can be deducted for compensation paid to executives to \$1 million, unless certain requirements are met.
-With the release of the remaining shares under the Restricted Stock Agreement in 1997, John A. Ebeling's total compensation exceeded \$1 million; however, all amounts were deductible in 1997 under Section 162(m) of the Code.
+No executive received compensation in excess of \$1 million in 1998; therefore, there were no compensation amounts that would be deemed nondeductible for the Company under Section 162(m) of the Code.
 The Committee will continue to monitor the applicability of this section of the Code to the Company's compensation program each year.